 Which leads to another question: Was RWBY set up to fail?
 Or, a milder formulation of essentially the same question: Did they write themselves into a corner?

 I think, from the very beginning, there was some expectation that the shoe was going to drop eventually and that RWBY was going to move in a darker, more serious direction.
 The trailers, especially the very first Red trailer, implied a very different show than the one we got.
 I thought it was going to be a fairytale-inspired dark urban fantasy, not an action comedy with an academy setting.
-I remember at the time a lot of people were disappointed.
+I remember at the time a lot of people were disappointed when the first episode dropped.

 The show, too, hinted at a darker turn.
 While the main plots remained relatively lighthearted, there were plenty of hints in the dialogue that things could go bad at any moment.
 On top of that, the lyrics of the music often implied traumatic depths to the characters and seemed to foreshadow dark machinations in the background.